How to Help Your Teen Regulate Emotions: A Parent’s Guide

 Grounding exercises for intense emotions

-- Box breathing: This involves inhaling for four seconds, holding for four, exhaling for four, and holding again.
-Brief structured respiration practices can help signal to the body that it is time to begin downshifting from a high-stress state.
+• Use the breath: Box breathing means inhaling for four seconds, holding for four, exhaling for four, and holding again.
+Brief breathing exercises can tell the body to begin slowing down.

 Building long-term emotional awareness